sudoankit/at/_pages/sigma.md

 #### Neuroscience

-- An Introduction to Neural Networks, James A. Anderson ( _Neurobiology and Neurocomputingl_ )
+- An Introduction to Neural Networks, James A. Anderson ( _Neurobiology and Neurocomputing_ )
 - Principles of Neural Design, Peter Sterling.